 The entire inventory of Entergy fossil generation units was reviewed at a limited depth, and a significant sample of data from select units was reviewed in greater detail.
-Generation units were selected for detailed audit trail reviews based primarily on relative contribution to the 2018 corporate GHG emissions inventory, e.g., using the 1% de minimus accounting methodology/reporting threshold of Entergy's GHG inventory, as unit selection screening priority.
-Other considerations in selecting units for detailed review included large, "sister" units at the same selected generation plant, availability of facility fuel usage validation data (for gasfired facilities, and to account for some overlap with last year's samples (to test for any changes).
+Generation units were selected for detailed audit trail reviews based primarily on relative contribution to the 2020 corporate GHG emissions inventory, e.g., using the 1% de minimus accounting methodology/reporting threshold of Entergy's GHG inventory, as unit selection screening priority.
+Other considerations in selecting units for detailed review included large, "sister" units at the same selected generation plant, availability of facility fuel usage validation data (for gas-fired facilities, and to account for some overlap with last year's samples (to test for any changes).

-The fifteen (15) generation units selected for this more detailed desktop review included the following 5 coal and 10 natural gas units:
+The seventeen (17) generation units listed below were selected for this more detailed desktop review included the following 5 coal and 12 natural gas units (in addition to the five [5] total units from the site meeting contacts at J. Wayne Leonard and Choctaw County gas plants):